Tillerson in Saudi Arabia to seek end to Qatar dispute

 (CNN)US Secretary of State Rex Tillerson arrived in Saudi Arabia Wednesday to continue his efforts to try to resolve a stand-off between Qatar and four Arab nations, who have accused their gas-rich neighbor of supporting terrorism.

 He is holding talks in Jeddah with foreign ministers from the four nations leading the boycott of Qatar, namely, Saudi Arabia, Bahrain, Egypt and the United Arab Emirates, after meeting first with Saudi Arabia's King Salman and Crown Prince Mohammed bin Salman.
+Kuwait is helping to mediate the discussions.

 The visit comes a day after Tillerson signed a memorandum of understanding between the US and Qatar on fighting terrorism.
 The top US diplomat said he hoped it might help facilitate progress on the dispute.